Skip to main content

 Ratehub logo

+What you’ll pay for insurance depends on several factors, including your location, property type, your claims history and your coverage needs.
 You may find that your tenant insurance quote comes in higher if you have additional needs that require extended coverage.
-A basic home insurance policy has limits on items like jewellery, fine art, and even bicycles.
-If you have valuables that may extend beyond the limits in your policy, consider adding an endorsement to cover those items in their entirety.
+For example, a basic home insurance policy has limits on items like jewellery, fine art, and even bicycles.
+If you have valuables that exceed your policy limits, you may want to add an endorsement to cover them in full.
+The more endorsements you add to your coverage, the higher your premium will be.

 What does tenant insurance cover?